 I already mentioned the $300 annual credit and the lounge access.
-With the Chase Sapphire Reserve, you’ll earn Ultimate Rewards quicker if you travel or dine out frequently because you earn 3 points per dollar on spending in those categories.
 Also, you receive a $100 credit for Global Entry (or $85 for TSA precheck).

 A few new benefits were recently added to the Chase Sapphire Reserve.

-- Free Lyft Pink for a year (which normally costs $19.99 per month).
+- Free Lyft Pink for a year (which is normally $199 annually).
 Notable benefits are 15% off of Lyft rides and priority pick ups at airports

 - 10 points per dollar on Lyft rides when you pay with your Chase Sapphire Reserve